purduesigbots/pros/README.md

 The PROS kernel has the following features:
  * FreeRTOS Scheduler
  * FreeRTOS Heap
- * JINX, a graphical debugger
  * VDML, the end-user interface between CPU0 and CPU1
- * TMEI, the end-user graphical interface
+ * LVGL, a graphics library tailored to embedded systems
- * Shell, a console for interacting with the microcontroller in real-time and provides real-time scripting capabilities
+ * Newlib hooks for interacting with the serial communications, microSD card, onboard memory, and device-agnostic smart ports through the same API

-More documentation soon :)

 ## Using Arcanist
 Arcanist is a command line interface to some of phabricator's tools, including Differential which we will be using extensively for this project.
 The following are steps for setting up arcanist on your machine.